This grant program will address economic development and redevelopment needs that have arisen in the East Metro since March 15, 2020.

-The Saint Paul & Minnesota Foundation has been selected as one of the partners for the Department of Employment and Economic Development (DEED)’s first round of the Main Street Economic Revitalization Program.
+The Saint Paul & Minnesota Foundation has been selected as one of the partner organizations for the Department of Employment and Economic Development (DEED) Main Street Economic Revitalization Program.

-Our East Metro Main Street Revitalization Program will distribute $7 million in grants to businesses and nonprofit organizations in the Snelling-University-Rice Cultural District, the East Side community and along West Seventh Street.
+Our East Metro Main Street Economic Revitalization Program will distribute up to $7 million in grants to businesses and nonprofit organizations for capital projects in the Snelling-University-Rice Cultural District, the East Side community and along West Seventh Street.
 See map below.

-Grants will support economic recovery from the impacts of civil unrest and the COVID-19 outbreak, including hardship suffered due to the pandemic, civil unrest and other challenges to these commercial corridors since March 15, 2020.
+Grants will support economic recovery from the impacts of civil unrest, the COVID-19 pandemic and other challenges to these commercial corridors since March 15, 2020.

-Grant funds will be used to support economic recovery projects led by nonprofits and businesses that respond to COVID-19 impacts, major closures and/or vacancies in the corridor, and widespread property damage due to civil unrest.
+Grant funds will be used to support economic recovery projects led by nonprofits and businesses along three commercial corridors in Saint Paul (see map below) that respond to COVID-19 impacts, major closures and/or vacancies, or widespread property damage due to civil unrest following the murder of George Floyd.

 Eligible projects do not include the purchase of real estate or business operations or business operating expenses, such as inventory, wages or working capital.

-Businesses and organizations must be located along the following corridors to be eligible for grants:
+Businesses and organizations must be located on the following corridors to be eligible for grants.
+Businesses on a corner lot at the terminal intersection of any corridor route may also apply.

 Snelling-University-Rice Cultural District